 Understanding Your Health Savings Account (HSA)

-If you have enrolled in the myOptions Health Plan, you may be eligible to enroll in a Health Savings Account (HSA).
-An HSA allows both you and University to contribute to a tax favored account that can be used for health care expenses.
+If you enroll in the Healthy Savings Plan for 2015, you may be eligible to enroll in a Health Savings Account (HSA).
+An HSA allows both you and the university to contribute to a tax-favored account that can be used for health care expenses.
 To be eligible for an HSA:

 - You may not be covered by another health plan (including Medicare)